Vision & Values

 Programming

-On stage at Walton Arts Center (WAC) and Walmart AMP audiences enjoy a diverse array of arts experiences, the likes of which are typically only found in major U.S. cities.
-Each season is designed to appeal to a range of audiences, needs and interests – everything from touring Broadway and concert artists of every genre, to dance, comedy and cirque companies from around the globe – and often feature Arkansas premieres.
+On our stages at Walton Arts Center and the Walmart AMP audiences enjoy a diverse array of arts experiences, the likes of which are typically only found in major U.S. cities.
+Each season is designed to appeal to a range of audiences and their interests.
+We present everything from touring Broadway and top concert artists of every genre, to dance, comedy and cirque companies from around the globe – and often feature Arkansas premieres.

-With the completion of the Walmart AMP in 2011, one of Pollstar’s 2017 Top 50 best-selling amphitheaters in the country (#50), WAC dramatically increased the diversity of programming and the reach of its education and community initiatives.
+With the completion of the Walmart AMP in 2011, ranked No. 43 on Pollstar’s 2022 Top 50 best-selling amphitheaters worldwide based on ticket sales, Walton Arts Center has been able to dramatically increase the diversity of programming and the reach of its education and community initiatives.
 More than 348,000 people attend events at WAC venues annually, and the arts education programs reach 36,000 students, teachers and citizens statewide.

 Next Generation